ubc-library-rc/gis-dhsi/content/day4/11-leaflet.md

     }).addTo(mymap);
 ```     -->

-If it all went as planned, you should see the new basemap rendered by your browser.
+If all went as planned, you should see the new basemap rendered by your browser.

 <img src="./images/leaflet5.png" style="width:100%">